 From that McDonalds billboard to the street sign, you can see design everywhere.
 We can’t just ignore the fact that it can’t be separate from our life now.
-We are equipped with designs and while there are so many design elements that took the creativity to the next level, Typography plays an essential role over by any other element.
+We are equipped with designs and while there are so many design elements that took the creativity to the next level; typography plays an essential role over by any other element.
 The magic of typography comes from creative typographers.

 Why Typography Matters?

 a.
 People admire the good typography

 - We often hear that people do not spend more time admiring the beautiful designs however this isn’t entirely correct.
 We are surrounded by designs and it is impossible to ignore each and every design around us.

 b.
 It’s all about making the design overall good

 - Brilliant typography takes the designs one stop higher and while we easily overlook the typography is good design, it is nearly impossible to not understand the wrong typography.